 - Human Bias: Developers’ inherent biases may influence how AI systems are trained or implemented, contributing to unfair decisions.

-As AI systems impact more aspects of daily life, addressing AI bias becomes a crucial priority for ensuring fairness, equity, and ethical responsibility in technology.
+As these systems increasingly influence everyday life, mitigating these risks becomes critical to ensuring fairness, equity, and ethical responsibility in technology.

 NIST AI RMF: A Framework for Addressing AI Bias